: Adding a Certificate Authority

 • Have your CA authentication credentials ready before you can configure and test issuance.
 Each CA provider has its own authentication methodology.

-• Make sure you have been assigned either the System Administrator or PKI Administrator roles required to add new CAs.
+• Make sure you have the Superuser role in the parent TSG to add new CAs.

 • To take advantage of high availability for certificate issuance and management, select a primary VSatellite that belongs to a high availability group.
 The system will automatically choose a healthy VSatellite from that group to initiate operations.
 This helps ensure reliability even if one VSatellite becomes temporarily unavailable.